MamataPradhan1234/Alarm-Clock/README.md

 4.Snooze Functionality: When an alarm goes off, users have the option to snooze the alarm, providing them with a few extra minutes before the alarm triggers again.

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites

+- A web browser (e.g. Google Chrome, Firefox, Safari)
+- An internet connection
+- A code editor (e.g. VS Code, Atom)

+### Installing

+1. Clone or download the repository to your local machine
+2. Open the project in your code editor
+3. Open the index.html file in your web browser to run the app

+## Built With

+- HTML
+- CSS
+- JavaScript